cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityorganization.md

 # Get-CohesityOrganization

 ## SYNOPSIS
-Gets a list of organizations on the Cohesity Cluster filtered by the specified parameters To get a specific organization provide the organization name
+Gets a list of organizations on the Cohesity Cluster filtered by the specified parameters.
+To get a specific organization provide the organization name.

 ## SYNTAX

 ```
-Get-CohesityOrganization -Name <string> [<CommonParameters>]
+Get-CohesityOrganization [[-Name] <String>] [<CommonParameters>]
 ```

 ## DESCRIPTION